|

 Instructions

 1. Begin by chopping the onion, peppers, and celery.
 Set aside.
 Cut the sausage into slices, and then in half again.
-Cut the chicken into bite size pieces.
+Cut the chicken into bite size chicken pieces.

 Nutrition Information: